iluvjava/Maths/Notebook 2.0/Math 000/Linear Algebra/Complex Vec Dot.md

 $$(\bar{x}^Ty)^* = (x^T\bar{y}) = \bar{y}^Tx = y^Hx$$ **(2)**
 or consisely writeen as:
 $$(x^Hy)^*= y^Hx$$
-Notice that, the Conjugate transpose doesn't behave exactly the same like a trasponse, but they it comibines with the transpose opeartor together, it will start behaving like a Conjugate operator but for the matrices andc vectors.
+Notice that, the Conjugate transpose doesn't behave exactly the same like a transpose, but they it combines with the transpose operator together, it will start behaving like a Conjugate operator but for the matrices and vectors.
 The most important thing is: "**IT DOESN'T COMMUTE**"